Chapter 6: Other caregiving situations

 As the weeks went by, I wondered how long she could keep fighting.
 They sent her home to die – that was weeks, months earlier.

 Caregivers often don’t recognize how significantly their task load may increase as the person’s health declines.
-Many people have an “I can take that on” attitude, not realizing the impact it can have on them, their time, and their overall mental, emotional, and physical health.
+Many people have an “I can take that on” attitude, not realizing the impact it can have on them; their time; and their overall mental, emotional, and physical health.
 Eventually, the work and stress may become unmanageable.

-In these cases, let your healthcare team know what is going on as they may be able to direct you to helpful resources, programs, additional home care help, and aides in your local area.
+In these cases, let your healthcare provider know what is going on as they may be able to direct you to helpful resources, programs, additional home care help, and aides in your local area.
 In addition, don’t hesitate to reach out for help from family and friends for more involvement, and some relief and respite for you.Helpful resources